stormasm/rust-examples/redis/Readme.md

 ### Redis Examples

-* ex02.rs Show to do some error handling
+* ex02 show to do some error handling
-* ex04.rs Show how to use the serde json macro
+* ex04 show how to use the serde json macro
+* linewriter writes json to redis {sets, lists, hashes}